runtimeverification/rv-predict/web-c-docs/src/docs/runningexamples.rst

 are in the directory ``/usr/share/examples/rv-predict-c/c11``.
 First, ``$ rvpc dot-product.c`` creates an instrumented version of a multithreaded program that computes a dot product.
 Second, ``$ ./a.out`` runs the program and analyzes its run-time behavior.
-The results look like this:
+The results resemble this:

 .. code-block:: none